tim-kos/node-retry/README.md

 #### retryOperation.errors()

 Returns an array of all errors that have been passed to `retryOperation.retry()` so far.
+The returning array has the errors ordered chronologically based on when they were passed to `retryOperation.retry()`, which means the first passed error is at index zero and the last is at the last index.

 #### retryOperation.mainError()